orabe/GroupMouseTrack/README.md

 ```sh
 python client.py
 ```
+To stop the recording, press `ctrl + c` on any of the terminals.
+This will terminate the recording process on both the PC and the RPi.

-The duration of the recording, the frame rate, and the resolution can be adapted in the `client.py` script.
-Default values are set to 24 hours, 25 fps, and 1280x720 pixels.
+The duration of the recording, the frame rate and resolution can be adapted in the `client.py` script.
+The default values are set to 24 hours, 25 fps, and 1280x720 pixels.

 Note: During the recording session, there might be several seconds of latency, which is normal.
 This occurs because media players buffer several seconds to protect against unstable network streams.

 More information can be found [here.](https://picamera.readthedocs.io/en/release-1.13/recipes1.html#recording-to-a-network-stream)

-# Stage II: Pose estimation and multi-animal tracking
+# Stage 2: Pose estimation and multi-animal tracking
-To perform pose estimation, DeepLabCut (DLC) need to be installed.
-DLC is a toolbox for markerless pose estimation of animals performing various tasks.
-As long as you can see (label) what you want to track, you can use this toolbox, as it is animal and object agnostic.
-A short development and application summary can be found [here](https://deeplabcut.github.io/DeepLabCut).
+To perform pose estimation, DLC need to be installed.

 ## Configuration
 Install DeepLabCut by typing the following in your terminal: